circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 | volatile | **Not Recommended** Will pull the last published version of the orb, may be useful in testing.
 Not a part of semver versioning.|
 {: class="table table-striped"}

-To avoid negatively impacting a user's CI process, all orb authors should strictly adhere to semver versioning to ensure no breaking changes are introduced at the `minor` or `patch` update levels.
+To avoid negatively impacting a user's CI process, orb authors should strictly adhere to semver versioning to ensure no breaking changes are introduced at the `minor` or `patch` update levels.

 **Note:** CircleCI does not currently support non-numeric semantic versioning elements.
 We suggest that you use either semver-style version strings in x.y.z format, or a development-style version string in dev:* format.
 {: class="alert alert-warning"}